 Your skin needs time to get used to retinol.
 If it's the first ten days you're using it, apply it every other night.
 You can work your way up from there.
 If your skin is handling it well, you can start using the product every night.

 Retinol, like all retinoids, makes your skin more sensitive to the sun.
 Thus, always use it a night and use a broad-spectrum, oil-free UVA/UVB sunscreen during the day.

 Don't apply retinol to sensitive facial areas where the skin rubs together: the corners of the mouth, edges of the nose, or around the eyes.

 People with acne and acne-prone skin can easily incorporate a retinol cream into their acne treatment routine.
-Regular use of a retinol cream sloughs dead skin cells out of pores, which makes them look smaller.
+Regular use of a retinol cream sloughs dead skin cells out of pores, making them look smaller.
 It's also an anti-inflammatory, which helps with redness.

 All retinoids degrade with regular exposure to light, heat, or air.
-Make sure you choose a retinol product packaged in an opaque tube and always keep the cap on when not in use.
+Make sure you choose a retinol product packaged in an opaque tube, and always keep the cap on when not in use.
 If possible, store the product in the back of your fridge.
-The darkness and cooler temp is ideal for skincare antioxidants and will help preserve your product.
+The darkness and cooler temp are ideal for skincare antioxidants and will help preserve your product.

 If your retinol changes color or gets a strange smell, it means it has lost some of its antioxidant power.
 Discard the tube in favor of a fresh, new product.

 For best results, do not use retinoids and acidic products at the same time.
 If you use both salicylic acid and retinol, use them on alternating nights or use the acid in the morning and the retinol cream at night.